 The wound will be covered up when you come round from the operation.
 It will be left covered for a couple of days.
 Then the nurse may change the dressings and clean the wound.

 The wound drains will be left in until they stop draining fluid.
-Your nurse can usually take out the wound drains about 3 to 7 days after your operation.
+Your nurse can usually take out the wound drains 1 to 2 days after your operation.
 They leave in your stitches or clips for at least 10 days.

 If you have a cast on your arm or leg, you may want to ask about a waterproof cover.
 There are covers available to keep your cast dry in the bath, shower or even if you go swimming.